Back to Home Page News Page Orgone Therapy with Babies Birth Page Events Page

 I am not sure what to do in this predicament.
 I keep this website going, carry on doing my own orgonomic research and writing, in the hope that if I keep on going, C O R E will attract active supporters and students, though at the present rate of progress I will need to live to be about 200 before we have a flourishing orgonomic community in this country.
 This situation drives me to despair.
 C O R E has an excellent orgonomic library and enough scientific equipment to run a small teaching and research centre.
 In practice it is already such a centre, though it lacks proper facilities and physical space.
 Five students visited C O R E at different times in 2011.
 Four people came to our summer school last August (in 2012).
 Three people have already visited this year, 2014.
 When we run one of these events I see C O R E functioning on a small scale in exactly the way I have imagined and hoped for for years.
 People pull out books to check things, ask questions, locate quotations and evidence in Reich's works, suggest research projects and the days pass in minutes almost in a buzz of interest and excitation.
 We use most of C O R E's scientific equipment and people pick my brain in most areas of orgonomy.
 Within a couple of days we will run through the whole gamut of orgonomy from orgone therapy to the vacor tube flashing in the dark.
 If we run a substantial event, such as our Easter school in 2010, we have to rent premises and move equipment out, a laborious, risky, and expensive job.
 All these items have no proper accommodation and after my death nowhere to go.
 As things are now, all this, collected at great emotional and financial expense, will be dispersed and lost to orgonomy.
 No-one seems to care about this except me.
 I keep mentioning C O R E’s plight to people, but no-one reacts or offers help or even suggestions.
 (See frequent mentions of this predicament on this website.)
 The only people who could appreciate this predicament are Brits, who understand the local culture and the extreme scepticism, not to mention hostility, towards anything like orgonomy in this country.
 It is uncanny and peculiar how we meet this all the time at every turning in our efforts to present orgonomy to the public in this country.
 It really is an orgonomic desert.
 I do not know what we can do about it and feel quite powerless in this plight.

 As my great interest is in presenting orgonomy to the wider public at the moment (2015-2016) while I am still competent, I am concentrating my energies on getting further publications out into the world.
 I hope to publish small print-on-demand editions of three more titles in the coming year - Life Energy for Young Learners, Orgonomic Midwifery and Baby-Care, (though I will find a better title for it before I get it printed), and a collection of my booklets, provisionally to be called Collected Orgonomic Essays.
+(This is now available as Expansion and Contraction, price £21:00 plus postage.)
 The idea for this last book came from our friend in Cyprus, Christos Pechlivanis, who is always having positive orgonomic ideas.
 The last item is proving a monumental typing job and on top of that there are the usual difficulties with the illustrations.
 Note that these difficulties are relentless and persistent.
 I have faced them for ten years or longer now and still they go on.
 They are all down to the complete lack of active help from anyone else in this desert of a country.
 It is a preposterous thing for someone as handicapped as I am in computing to be doing these massive jobs.
 It would take a competent computer person a fraction, probably a tenth of the time it takes me to do them.
 But... oh, why go on, no-one's listening...

 At this time of writing (9.
 3. 14.)
 I am becoming increasingly busy, in fact, am run off my feet, and really need an assistant.
 I have had an order for an orgone shooter, which is half built, and after that a request to collaborate in the building and testing of an orgone seed-germination device, more or less another orgone accumulator, tailor-made for a special purpose.
 I have suspended work on my Collected Orgonomic Essays, as the shooter is urgently needed.
 There are two microscopes to pack up and send off to buyers, and after those jobs I plan to publish my book on Orgonomic Midwifery and Life Energy for Young Learners.
 There is the conference in Helsinki coming up in June, for which I will need to print a big pile of booklets.
 It's great to be in demand, but all this demand only underlines my lack of help and how overworked I am becoming.
 The construction of the seed-germination device will be difficult, if not impossible, single-handed.
 As any woodworker knows, once a job gets above a certain size, you need someone to hold things while you assemble them.
 All this interest is coming from within the UK, which is very encouraging.
 (It has now died down again and interest is as limited as ever.)